 - A small bag of food

-- A small dish with frozen water
+- A small dish for water

 - A picture of your pet with your contact information

-Make sure to take your pet to the cargo area of the airport.
+Take your pet to the cargo area of the airport.
 You will not be able to check your pet as regular luggage, so make sure to locate the correct loading dock.

 Once you have checked in your pet, let every airline employee you meet know that you are traveling with a pet.
 The more people that know you are flying with a pet, the more likely it is that you will have no problems during your trip.